Fockus26/Bot-Tickets-Case-Study/README.md

-# 🎟️ BotTickets – Case Study on Ticket Purchasing Automation
+# 🎟️ Bot Tickets – Case Study on Ticket Purchasing Automation

 A case study of a commercial web automation bot designed to purchase tickets from platforms such as TicketMaster, SuperBoletos, and FunTicket, using Browser Automation Studio and custom scripting logic.